Dockless hire bike parking bays consultation

 The continued implementation of designated hire bike parking bays supports our efforts for a more equal borough.
 By repurposing existing vehicle parking bays, we are providing dedicated parking spaces for hire bikes which will help keep pavements clear of obstructions and support hire bike operators to better enforce appropriate parking.

-Phase Two hire bike bays
+Phase three hire bike bay consultation

-In April 2025, we wrote to residents in the community with details on how to provide feedback on 66 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.
+In June 2025, we wrote to residents in the community with details on how to provide feedback on 72 proposed hire bike parking bay locations as part of a statutory consultation, including public consultation.

 We have carefully considered all feedback received during the consultation and will be progressing with 61 of the proposed hire bike bays, including one amendment to a bay, under a permanent Traffic Management Order (TMO).
-Works to implement Phase Two bays will begin from mid-July 2025.

 Converting the existing car parking bays to designated hire bike parking bays will require the introduction of new markings on the road and the installation of bollards to mark the border of the bay.